-This section of the website outlines details regarding Modified Rules, Paralympic Golf and Permitted Equipment for disability golf.
+This section of the website outlines details regarding Modified Rules, Global Rankings and Permitted Equipment for disability golf.

 Modified Rules of GolfIn modifying the Rules of Golf for golfers with disabilities, the desired result should allow the golfer with a disability to play equitably with an able-bodied individual or a golfer with another type of disability.
 It is important to understand that this critical objective will occasionally result in a modification to a Rule that may seem unfair at first glance because a more simplified answer may appear to exist when two golfers with the same disability are playing against one another.

 From a practical standpoint, it is useful to subdivide disabled golfers into groups, each of which has a need for somewhat different Rules modifications.
 Five such groups have been identified for the purposes of modifications to the Rules:

 For a fast and simple way to access the complete Rules of Golf or search our extensive equipment database for golfers with a disability click the link below.

 Global Ranking for Golfers with a Disability

 The R&A and the USGA now administer a global ranking for golfers with disabilities, designed to help grow participation and competition around the world and to promote inclusivity within the sport.Launched on 1 January 2019, the World Ranking for Golfers with Disability is administered in tandem with the World Amateur Golf Ranking™ (WAGR™) for both men and women via www.WAGR.com.

 The R&A and the USGA assumed responsibility for the ranking following agreement with EDGA, who created the comprehensive and independent Ranking for Golfers with Disability in 2014.

 The Miscellaneous section of A Modification of the Rules of Golf for Golfers with Disabilities describes how there are many golfers with some degree of disability that may have a significant impact on their ability to play the game.